-Did you know that Bing shopping ads have a 45% higher click-through rate (CTR) than Google’s shopping ads?
+Did you know that Microsoft Bing shopping ads have a 45% higher click-through rate (CTR) than Google’s shopping ads?
 And that Bing holds over 3% of the global market share, which also makes it the second most popular search engine in the world.

 These stats highlight the potential of Bing and its shopping ads as a cost-effective and efficient channel for reaching your target audience and driving sales.